remix-bot/youtube-music-api/README.md

-# Inofficial npm publish!
+# Inofficial NPM Publish!

 Please refer to https://www.npmjs.com/package/youtube-music-api to view the original package.
 This is just a newer publish to fix 1 little bug.

-# youtube-music-api
+# YouTube Music API

 Unoffical Youtube Music API